- AIR Criminal Law Journal (1950-2018)

 - AIR Privy Council (1900-1950)

 Provides access to Indian cases and judgments of the particular area and jurisdiction.
-The database contains supreme court, high court and criminal law cases and judgments from the year 1950-2016.
+The database contains supreme court, high court and criminal law cases and judgments.

 - Restricted Access (in Library) 3 concurrent user license

 Provides information and insights on the new capacities coming up in India in the near or medium-term future.
 The database will help financial markets look for funding opportunities, construction companies and capital goods providers for business opportunities, policy makers for possible new employment potential or infrastructure gaps, analysts for future industry structure and competition.

 Provides information and insights on the new capacities coming up in India in the near or medium-term future.
 The database will help financial markets look for funding opportunities, construction companies and capital goods providers for business opportunities, policy makers for possible new employment potential or infrastructure gaps, analysts for future industry structure and competition.
 Online, projects since 1995.
 Over 43,000 projects have been tracked.